alexanderkell/alexanderkell.github.io/_pages/about.md

   - /about.html
 ---

 I am a research associate (Postdoc) at Imperial College London.
-Here I look at how companies, governments and people will be impacted by the changes to energy systems.
+Here I look at how companies, governments and people may be impacted by the changes to energy systems over the coming decades.
+To achieve this, I lead development on open-source MUSE model.

 I joined Imperial in 2020 from Newcastle University following my PhD in computer science.
-During this time I developed methods based on machine learning, reinforcement learning and multi-agent systems to develop long-term energy models of national energy systems.
+During this time I developed methods based on machine learning, reinforcement learning and multi-agent systems to create long-term energy models of national energy systems.
 Previously, I studied an MEng in electrical and electronic engineering at University College London.

 ### Research